dfaio/dfaio.github.io/_posts/2015-04-03-a-univeral-register-machine.md

 halt
 {% endhighlight %}

 If we recall from a couple posts back, we showed that, without loss, a Turing machine can have access to its own source code.
 There's a similar trick we can play with register machines, though it's far less involved.
-It involves something called Godel numberings, which we'll discuss in a moment.
-It's one of the features of register machines I like.
+It involves something called *Godel numberings*.
+It's one of the features of register machines I quite like.

-Spoiler alert: register machines are numbers.
-Let's examine this idea.
+In essence, Godel numbering is a hack that turns anything into a number.
+Then, we can encode a register machine program as a number and feed that as input to another register machine.
+Self-reference!

-Essentially, we're going to building a toolbox of functions to help us swap between register machines and numbers.
-We'll need a coding function, which will turn a sequence of numbers into a single number, a length function, which will give us the length of our sequence number, and decoding function that extracts out elements from our sequence.
+We're going to building a toolbox of functions to help us swap between register machines and numbers.
+We'll need a couple of things: a coding function, a length function, and decoding function.
+The coding function will turn a sequence of numbers into a single number.
+The length function will give us the length of our sequence number.
+Our decoding function decodes (or extracts) out elements from our sequence.

 Essentially, we're encoding a list of numbers as a single (quite large) number.

+### Coding Functions

 We define a class of functions called *coding functions*.
 Coding functions turn a sequence of numbers into a single number.
 More formally, it's a "polyadic map" of the form